 Ford Technician Courses, Degrees and Training Programs

-Ford technician courses combine classroom instruction and and hands-on shop work to teach students how to diagnose and treat malfunctioning Ford automotive systems.
-Ford technician courses comprise the core coursework of Ford technician associate's degree programs, which are designed to prepare students to take the exams from the National Institute for Automotive Service Excellence (ASE) and the Ford Service Technician Specialty Training (STST) program.
+Ford technician courses combine classroom instruction and hands-on shop work to teach students to diagnose and treat malfunctioning Ford automotive systems.
+Ford technician courses comprise the core coursework of Ford technician associate's degree programs, which are designed to prepare students to take exams from the National Institute for Automotive Service Excellence (ASE) and the Ford Service Technician Specialty Training (STST) program.